NourEldeenM/2d-drawing-program/README.md

 ## Configure the Build System
 1. Create a `.vscode` folder in your project
-2. Create `tasks.json` in it with:
+2. For MinGW Create `tasks.json` in it with:
 ```json
 {
     "version": "2.0.0",